History of Lyon: Operation and integration within the empire

 The provinces of Roman Gaul under the Early Roman Empire.

 Since its founding, the colony of Lugdunum had the status of Roman colony of right (optimo iure), its citizens had all the political and civic benefits of the Romans, but they paid more direct taxes.
 We have no texts of these city laws.

-Lugdunum institutions included two groups: the magistrates and the senate.
+Lugdunum institutions included two groups: the magistrates and the Roman Senate.
 Magistrates were organized into three levels: quaestor, aedile and duumviri.
 Normally a notable rose in position from the first of these to the last.
 There are some exceptions such as a citizen who became duumvir directly after being a quaestor.

 The quaestors were responsible for raising city funds, under the supervision of duumvirs.
 The aediles were responsible for the maintenance of roads, thermaes, markets, and public buildings.
 The duumvirs had judicial functions.
 It is stated how they questioned the Christians in 177.
 They also took care of elections and the Decurion council.

 As Capital of Gaul, Lugdunum had several important political and spiritual attributes.

 The legate of Roman Gaul resided in Lugdunum and managed its three constituent provinces; Gallia Belgica, Gallia Aquitania and Gallia Lugdunensis.
 From the beginning, the city had a mint.
 This mint was promoted to the rank of imperial mint in 15 BC. which was a unique privilege throughout the Empire.
 It remained until 78 AD.
 This mint briefly appeared again during 196-197 and was recreated by the Emperor Aurelian in 274, in order to fight against the devalued currencies and coin imitations which were very widespread.
 The workshop was devalued to a simply suppletive one in 294, when the Trêves's one started to work.
 It remained active, with some moments of high production, until 413.

 The priesthood of the Imperial cult was the highest federal administrative office that the Gallic Roman citizens could be elected for.
 It was held in Lyon, in a temple of which we do not have nowadays any archaeological traces.
 Elected by their cities, the priests held a worship throughout the year, of which the highlight was a ceremony in August.
 During this ceremony delegates from all Gaul came to worship the emperor.
 The meetings of the delegates were not a sacramental act.
 People were appointed from this meeting of delegates in order to form the Council of Three Gauls.
 Equipped with substantial financial resources, its role was unclear, but could have served as a bridge between the Gallic elite and the emperors.